Project Thunderdome, Journal Register Company

 In October of 1999, Harwood was a featured speaker along with Colin Powell and Doris Kearns Goodwin at the White House Fellows 35th Anniversary Program.
 He is a faculty member of the Public Affairs Institute and also has lectured at the Poynter Institute, a national school of journalism.

 Rich did his undergraduate work in Political Economy at Skidmore College.
 He graduated Phi Beta Kappa and was a Harry S Truman Scholar.
-He received his M.A. in Public Affairs from Princeton University's Woodrow Wilson School of Public and International Affairs.
+He received his Master of Arts in public affairs from Princeton University's Woodrow Wilson School of Public and International Affairs.